Team-Lodestone/Website/README.md

-# Minecraft-Manipulator-React
+# Minecraft-Manipulator-Website

-The website for the Minecraft-Manipulator.
+The website for the Minecraft-Manipulator is in development and should be in its testing stages soon.